microsoft/aitour-interact-with-llms/lab/Workshop Instructions/05_Function_Calling.md

 You are an AI assistant that helps people find products in the Contoso Outdoor Company’s database.
 In the conversation with the user, your goal is to retrieve the required fields for the function find_products.
 ```

-Then we can create a function with the parameters category, outdoor and cost.
+Then we can create a function with the parameters category, activity and cost.

 ``` json title="function"
 {